If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 There are 2 cases of ties to consider when using automatic qualification:

-2. The number of all big Q qualifiers, including ties or tied last small q qualifiers are more than the total number set under Advancement rules.
-The default resolution is that ALL qualifiers will move into the next round, even though the total number is more than what was originally specified.
+The number of all big Q qualifiers, including ties or tied last small q qualifiers are more than the total number set under Advancement rules.
+The default is that ALL qualifiers will move to the next round, even if the total exceeds the originally specified limit.
 This allows the organizer/organiser to determine how they wish to handle the ties.
 The organizer/organiser may wish to:

 Special case: Changing advancement rules AFTER entering results